vytautasmatukynas/Weather-Notification-App-WEATHER_API/README.md

 # Weather-Notification-App-WEATHER_API

-Simple script that sends SMS and E-Mail about weather conditions.
+Simple web app with Flask that shows current weather data.
-It uses data from "https://openweathermap.org/" - "Weather API".
+It uses data from "https://openweathermap.org/" and you can send data via sms "twilio" or email "smtplib".
-Enter your API keys from "Twilio" and "https://openweathermap.org/" and launch python script in "https://www.pythonanywhere.com/".
+Have to enter your API keys from "Twilio" and "https://openweathermap.org/"